chriscn/StaffTicket/README.md

 # StaffTicket
-Allows your users to submit tickets of bug reports, hacking, etc.
+An easy to use Ticket system; allowing your players to submit issues around bug reports, hacking etc. Lots of features to implemenent.
-## Permissions
-- `staffticket.open` - Allows the opening of tickets
-- `staffticket.review` - Allows the reviewing of tickets, seeing all tickets that aren't resolved
-- `staffticket.close` - Closing the ticket marking it as resolved.
-## Notes
-- You can't delete a ticket, only marking them as resolved.
-- All tickets will have a 8 character unique id: `H8AZ2E3U`